Saints and Falcons Rivalry Part 2

 The good news: Because of Leach’s “predicament”, we will still have an A-list coach whose services we will have secured for a dollar amount that is “WAY BELOW” market value, even if that cost represents the top of our budget and price range!

 And for Leach?
-Well, he’s the commodity that should be worth more than what folks are willing to buy.
+Well, he’s the commodity that should be located at a much higher price point.

 He SHOULD BE!!
 Really!